Ph.D. Requirements

 Qualifying Exam

 A qualifying examination is required of all Ph.D. students.
 The examining committee is appointed by the Program Chair.
 The qualifying exam consists of both a written and an oral component.
 The exam should be taken in the second or third semester of the Ph.D. program.
-It is the responsibility of the graduate student to contact the chair of the Qualifying Examination Committee to schedule his/her exam.
+It is the responsibility of the graduate student to contact the chair of the Qualifying Examination Committee to schedule this exam.
 When requested by the chair of the Qualifying Examination Committee, the student shall provide the following information: name, advisor’s name, campus address, telephone number, e-mail address, date of entry into the program, and a copy of the semester course schedule.
 If a dual-title student is taking the exam, a representative of the dual-title program must be present on the Qualifying Committee for that exam.

 Goals